 9. Lying Triceps Extension

-This is an isolation exercise to build the triceps muscle group in the upper arm.
+This isolation exercise builds the triceps muscle group in the upper arm.

 How To Do